-- 3.2 This continues to be recognised in the latest revision of the NPPF at paragraph 225 (Annex 1). - A chart illustrating the timetable for the production of new planning policy documents in Pendle, up to April 2027, is included at Appendix 1. - 3.4 Detailed information on individual documents can be found in the profiles in Appendices 2-4.
+- 3.2 This continues to be recognised in the latest revision of the NPPF at paragraph 215 (Annex 1). - 3.3 A diagram illustrating the timetable for the production of new planning policy documents in Pendle, up to the end of 2025, is included at Appendix 1. - 3.4 Detailed information on individual documents can be found in the profiles in Appendices 2-4.
 Figure 3.1 at the end of this chapter illustrates the geographical coverage for each of these documents.